 Mahsa Foroughi (born in Iran.
 Lives and works in Sydney Australia and Berlin, Germany) is a poet, filmmaker, critic and architect.
 She was awarded her PhD for interdisciplinary research on architecture, film and philosophy that questioned the status quo of human perception.
 As an academic, since 2018, she has been teaching architecture history and theory at the University of New South Wales (UNSW), Sydney, Australia.
 Mahsa is one of the authors of The Theatre Times, a non-partisan, global theatre portal.
-She is currently an artist-in-residence at MOMENTUM in Berlin, developing and producing her docudrama, A Poetic Suicide.
-She has also finished her first non-fiction book, Haptic Visuality in Arts.
+In 2022-23 she was an artist-in-residence at MOMENTUM in Berlin, developing and producing her docudrama, A Poetic Suicide.
+She has also published her first non-fiction book, Haptic Visuality in Arts.